 Long-Term Incentive Compensation.
 The Compensation Committee is keenly aware of the need to discourage excessive risk taking by Farmer Mac's executives while rewarding growth in stockholder value.
 The Compensation Committee therefore uses a mix of equity compensation for executive officers designed to reward performance and properly align the interests of executive officers with the long-term interests of stockholders through a balance of stock-based awards.
-In 2021, long-term incentive compensation consisted of grants of time-based RSUs, performance-based RSUs, and SARs with an exercise price equal to the fair market value of Farmer Mac's Class C Non-Voting Common Stock on the date of grant.
+In 2022, longterm incentive compensation consisted of grants of time-based RSUs, performance-based RSUs, and SARs with an exercise price equal to the fair market value of Farmer Mac's Class C Non-Voting Common Stock on the date of grant.
 Competitive long-term incentive awards also help retain executives over the longer term.
 The Compensation Committee considers the annual value of all components of the total compensation package, including base salary, annual incentive cash compensation, long-term incentive pay, and retirement benefits and perquisites when determining the form and level of long-term equity grants.
 Although there is no formula for allocation, the long-term incentive grants are considered as part of the overall compensation package.
 When considering the competitive market, the Compensation Committee looks at the annual value of long-term grants.
-The annual values granted reflect the intended compensation for that year, so prior grants are considered only if there is a concern with maintaining market competitiveness.
+The annual values granted reflect the intended compensation for that year. so prior grants are considered only if there is a concern with maintaining market competitiveness.

-In March 2021, the Compensation Committee granted time-based RSUs, performance-based RSUs, and SARs to all five named executive officers after the filing of Farmer Mac's Annual Report on Form 10-K for fiscal year 2020.
-In setting 2021 equity awards, the Compensation Committee determined a targeted value for the awards to each individual that was competitive and reasonable when compared to Farmer Mac's peer group and the practices of the broader banking and financial services industry, as well as consistent with Farmer Mac's performance and compensation philosophy.
+In March 2022, the Compensation Committee granted time-based RSUs, performance-based RSUs, and SARs to all five named executive officers after the filing of Farmer Mac's Annual Report on Form 10-K for fiscal year 2021.
+In setting 2022 equity awards, the Compensation Committee determined a targeted value for the awards to each individual that was competitive and reasonable when compared to Farmer Mac's peer group and the practices of the broader banking and financial services industry, as well as consistent with Farmer Mac's performance and compensation philosophy.

-- The overall targeted value for the March 2021 equity awards to Mr. Nordholm of \$1,000,000 increased \$175,000 compared to the targeted value of his 2020 equity awards, as agreed in his amended employment agreement. - The overall targeted values for the March 2021 equity awards to Ms. Ramesh (\$325,000) and to Mr. Carpenter (\$340,000) increased by \$25,000 each compared to the targeted values of their respective 2020 equity awards. - The overall targeted value for the March 2021 equity awards to Mr. Mullery of \$250,000 increased by \$10,000 compared to the targeted value of his 2020 equity awards. - The overall targeted value for the March 2021 equity awards to Mr. Crady of \$150,000 reflected his initial compensation package approved by the Compensation Committee before he joined Farmer Mac.
+- The overall targeted value for the March 2022 equity awards to Mr. Nordholm of \$1,200,000 increased \$200,000 compared to the targeted value of his 2021 equity awards.
+Besides the \$1,000,000 of long-term incentive compensation in the form of RSUs and SARs granted to Mr. Nordholm in March 2022, the Compensation Committee granted Mr. Nordholm 1,626 shares of Farmer Mac's Class C Non-Voting Common Stock as incentive compensation in recognition of his outstanding performance during 2021.
+Those 1,626 shares had a grant date fair value of approximately \$196,000. - The overall targeted values for the March 2022 equity awards to Ms. Ramesh (\$350,000) and to Mr. Mullery (\$275,000) increased by \$25,000 each compared to the targeted values of their respective 2021 equity awards. - The overall targeted value for the March 2022 equity awards to Mr. Crady of \$165,000 increased by \$15,000 compared to the targeted value of his 2021 equity awards. - The Compensation Committee maintained the overall targeted value for the March 2022 equity awards to Mr. Carpenter at \$340,000.

-Time-Based RSUs Granted in 2021
+Time-Based RSUs Granted in 2022